 Benefits of Litecoin

 - Solve scalability – Charlie Lee and his team of developers thought BTC would face long-term performance problems if its blockchain technology would grow in traffic.
-And as a result, it introduce a plague of scalability issues, bottlenecks, and increased network fees.
+And as a result, it introduces a plague of scalability issues, bottlenecks, and increased network fees.
 Litecoin is focused on delivering a highly sophisticated and scalable blockchain.

 - Boost performance speed – Litecoin is designed to be lightweight and fast.
 Its development was a challenge to Bitcoin’s block size and the 10-minute block confirmation time.
 The developers wanted to change how performance is affected by scalability and solve such problems.

 - Relatively low transaction fees – we’ve seen the scalability issues affect both Bitcoin and Ethereum.
 Lately, both blockchains have been bleeding users as a result of high transaction fees.
 The high fees result from network congestion caused by increasing traffic.
 One of Litecoin’s core visions was to introduce lightning-fast transactions that were also cheap.
 The cost of transactions on the Litecoin network depends on block size as well as the size of the transaction.

 - Confidential transaction to boost network privacy – Litecoin’s developers are betting on building core privacy features to strengthen anonymity.
 The developers are planning to implement MimbleWimble to create single-chain transactions that are entirely obfuscated from third parties.

-- Cross-industry integration – Litecoin aims to increase its network and native coin adoption adoption through the open software concept.
+- Cross-industry integration – Litecoin aims to increase its network and native coin adoption through the open software concept.
 Various merchants have already implemented the blockchainVarious merchants have already implemented the blockchain, accepting the currency for payment, gambling, or art.